 Mark Scout is a salesman for a biotech company.
 When he isn’t taking meetings, researching prospects or reaching out to potential customers via email, he’s making calls.
-And Mark makes a lot of calls.
-On a day where his schedule is booked, he’s still making a minimum of 10 calls.
+Even on a day where his schedule is booked, he’s still making a minimum of 10 calls.

-Some of those calls are to team members or his supervisor.
-Most of those calls are outreach to either a prospect he’s walking through a deal or a potential customer he’s trying to open the door with.
+Some of those calls are to team members or his supervisor, however most of them are outreach to either a prospect he’s walking through a deal or a potential customer he’s trying to open the door with.
 He also has email and the company’s messaging app on his phone so wherever he is, whatever time of day, he can respond to urgent messages on a moment’s notice.

 The biotech business Mark works for does not offer him a cell phone reimbursement.
 The company’s policy on this is: if one department receives a reimbursement, then everyone will ask for one.
 Not wanting to appear to be playing favorites, the company believes it’s more equitable if no one receives a stipend.
-That decision frustrates Mark.
-He knows he works hard for the company, and most of his cell phone bill is for that work he does.
+That decision is frustrating as Mark knows he works hard for the company, and most of his cell phone bill is for that work he does.
 It’s disillusioning that the company refuses to find a way to ensure he, and other employees in the company, are compensated appropriately for the business use of his phone.

 Mark continues to work as hard as he did before he reached this conclusion, though now his attention is divided.
 Instead of focused solely on selling the company’s product, he’s also spending time talking with recruiters, looking for other employers who prioritize employee satisfaction.
-It isn’t long before Mark exits the company, leaving a hole in his wake.
+It isn’t long before Mark exits the company.

 The biotech business Mark works for has decided to provide mobile phones to employees whose job role requires them.
 This means Mark now has two phones to manage.
 Depending on his operating system of preference, Mark may have some learning to do.
 But this does allow him to separate his personal and business lives easily.